lakto/testcafe-action/README.md

-# DEPREDCATED
+# FORK from DevExpress/testcafe-action

-The TestCafe team no longer maintains the `testcafe-action` repository.
-If you want to take over the project, we'll be happy to hand it over.
-To contact the team, create a new GitHub issue.
+Since the TestCafe team no longer maintains the `testcafe-action` repository and the node-js version was outdated, I had to fork their repositoriy.
+Please use with care.
+The current state is experimental.

 ## Run TestCafe GitHub Action